manulera/UnivarScatter/README.md

 Here are some publications that use `UnivarScatter`.
 If you know of more please let me know!

+Efremov, A., Grishchuk, E. L., McIntosh, J. R., & Ataullakhanov, F. I. (2007).
+In search of an optimal ring to couple microtubule depolymerization to processive chromosome motions.
+Proceedings of the National Academy of Sciences of the United States of America, 104(48), 19017–19022. https://doi.org/10.1073/pnas.0709524104

 Bailles, A., Collinet, C., Philippe, J. M., Lenne, P. F., Munro, E., & Lecuit, T. (2019).
 Genetic induction and mechanochemical propagation of a morphogenetic wave.
 Nature, 572(7770), 467–473. [https://doi.org/10.1038/s41586-019-1492-9](https://doi.org/10.1038/s41586-019-1492-9
 )